 JUSTICE is an all-party law reform and human rights organisation, working to strengthen the UK justice system.
 They propose evidence-based analysis and practical solutions to law-makers, compare the UK legal processes to international best practice, and utilise the wider expertise of their membership to understand the wider challenges facing the UK justice system.

 As a small charity, volunteer places are limited.
 Volunteers that do get taken on, usually for an academic year, provide administrative support to the London office.
-While not providing legal advice, and not as snazzy as many of the other opportunities on this page, a volunteers at JUSTICE are generally treated as crucial members of the team (in part due to their long-term commitment to the project) and get to assess and critique the problems at the heart of the UK legal system.
+While not providing legal advice, volunteers generally treated as crucial members of the team (in part due to their long-term commitment to the project) and get to assess and critique the problems at the heart of the UK legal system.

 The London Legal Support Trust is an independent charity that raises funds for free legal advice services in London and the South East.
 In addition to funding their offer their knowledge, contacts and experience of the sector to help agencies become more sustainable.